 Refill your fuel tank with a gas including a fuel additive to your fuel.
 I use Sea Foam Motor Treatment in my mower.
 This fuel additive not only stabilizes gasoline but also acts as a fuel-cleaning agent.
 Read more about the additional advantages of using Sea Foam here.

-Fuel Filter is Plugged on Your Riding Mower
+Fuel Filter is Plugged

 Your fuel filter strains out dirt and contaminants from the fuel system.
 It can get plugged and not allow fuel to pass through the filter.
 Replacing your fuel filter annually when servicing your riding mower can greatly reduce problems with the filter during the mowing season.